 The following summarizes how to navigate the Web Configurator from the Dashboard screen.
-The following figures show the Dashboard screen for standalone mode and for cloud (NCC) mode.
-The screen is different for standalone mode and cloud (NCC) mode and may vary slightly for different models.
+The figures below show the Dashboard screen in standalone mode and cloud managed mode.
+The screen layout may differ slightly depending on the mode and device model.